 Summer winding down doesn’t have to signal the end of camping season, especially if you live in Southern California.
 Once the extreme heat lessens and we swing into autumn, desert season officially begins.
-One of my favorite desert camping destinations is Glamis, also known as the Imperial Sand Dunes Recreation Area.
+One of my favorite desert camping destinations is Glamis, officially called the Imperial Sand Dunes Recreation Area.
 It’s located in the southeast corner of California and borders Mexico, and it happens to be an offroading playground with giant, smooth sand dunes that stretch for miles.
 Keep reading for an explanation of the different camping areas at Glamis and what you need to know before heading out there.

 There are a few items on our fix-it list before we take the Winnebago on her maiden voyage, and one of them is to modernize the interior just a bit.
 The interior is in pristine condition except it’s heavy on the mauve.
 There’s a mauve dinette, mauve window treatments, mauve carpet, mauve captain chair, and, oh yeah, a mauve jackknife couch.
 Read More